 “We look at our new relationship with ASN as yet another way to expand the reach of Minor League Baseball beyond the ballpark,” said Michael Hand, Minor League Baseball CMO and President, MiLB Enterprises.
 “We have been a part of the sports landscape for more than a century and provided entertainment to millions of fans.
 We’re thrilled to bring the Minor League Baseball grassroots experience into more American homes and tell the incredible stories of our clubs while highlighting the commitment made to each community.”

 Minor League Baseball has 240 teams in 19 leagues.
-ASN has found a niche producing content for regional or national distribution through their established vast Sinclair network.
+ASN has found a niche producing content for regional or national distribution through their established vast Sinclair Broadcast Network.
 Their agreement with Minor League Baseball provides an avenue for more content in the future to fill out their calendar with live sports programming.
 This story is one to follow, as they continue to add partners and secure more rights to live content.